ppaspa/psaspa/README.md

 cd /bird-prefix
 ```

-## Build
+Run commands from the repository root.

-The benchmark runner rebuilds the BIRD trees inside Docker when needed.
+The benchmark runner rebuilds each BIRD tree inside its Docker container when needed.

-The build steps used inside the containers are:
+You dont need to run the build commands manually on the host.

+Inside the containers, the rebuild uses:

 ```bash
 autoreconf -fi